Flow-Launcher/docs/plugin-dev.md

 ---

+## Before starting work on a Plugin

+Before you start, check the Plugin Store for similar plugins.
+If one exists, consider reaching out to its author about extending it together—this gets features to users faster and maintains plugin quality.
+Only create a new plugin if the author doesn't respond, declines, or if your idea requires vastly different features, performance, or architecture.

+---

+## Plugin Store policy

+Plugins that facilitate or contain any of the following will not be allowed:

+- Malicious code
+- Piracy
+- Deceptive use
+- Inappropriate content
+- Illegal activities
+- Impersonation
+- Abuse
+- Fraud
+- Spam

+---

 ## How Flow calls your plugin

 Every time the user types in the search bar, Flow calls your plugin's `query` method with the current search string.
 Your plugin returns results.
 Flow renders them.